-Gaspard Vynckier, a Belgian industrialist (one of the brothers who founded Vynckier Frères & Co. factory), and his wife Marguerite Massart (the first female engineer of Belgium), both engineers polytechnic, initially visited Cape Verde in 1963.
+Gaspard Vynckier, a Belgian industrialist (one of the brothers who founded Vynckier Frères & Co. factory), and his wife Marguerite Massart (the first female engineer in Belgium), both Polytechnique engineers, initially visited Cape Verde in 1963.

-Back in Belgium they started planning for a prefabricated house, which was shipped along with all of the materials necessary for its functionality, and most importantly for its independent energy supply.
+Back in Belgium they started planning for a prefabricated house, which was shipped along with all the necessary materials , most importantly those intended for its independent energy supply.

 The house was assembled by a team from Santa Maria along with some Belgian workers.
 An important technical part called a “distil” was set up (it’s still there to this day and the villagers continue to refer to it by this name), which included a woodworking shop, 4 generators and a solar water distiller (a system previously studied by Mr. Vynckier in Greece, which produced from 4 to 6 m3/day) that provided drinking water for the villagers for years.

-Georges (Gaspard and Marguerite’s son) and Geneviève Vynckier (George’s wife) only arrived the next day, and attended the lunch party at the Atlantico Hotel, thrown by the governor for all the guests.
+Georges (Gaspard and Marguerite’s son) and Geneviève Vynckier (Georges’s wife) only arrived the next day, and attended the lunch party at the Atlantico Hotel, thrown by the governor for all the guests.